hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Fixed storing of check config events to the database.
 * Fixed notifications links in menu pages mode.
 * Fixed Firefox issue with not showing hCaptcha when the API script was delayed until user interaction.
+* Fixed error on activation/deactivation of a theme.
 * Tested with WooCommerce 9.0.

 = 4.2.1 =